redwoodjs/redwood-office-hours/2022-10-05-enum-select-options/README.md

 ### Current Scaffolding

-Scaffolding will render enums in forms with Radio Options of Checkbioxes.
+Scaffolding will render enums in forms with Radio Options of Checkboxes.

 But, scaffolding won't pickup new enums .... you would have to re-scaffold and force updated the web components.